Information on Neighbourhood Planning

 Who else has a Plan?

 Many Parish and Town Councils in Northumberland have either published their plan or are in the process of developing it.
 Alnwick & Denwick, North Northumberland Coast, Longhorsley, Allendale are amongst the first areas to publish their plans and obtain approval.
-Many other Parishes and Town Councils are preparing their Plan including Lesbury and Embleton.
+Many other Parishes and Town Councils are preparing their Plan including Lesbury , Embleton, Alnmouth, Warkworth and Craster.